robbinsa530/HowFar/README.md

 - Append route segments to both the beginning and end of the route.
 Helpful in case you've mapped a complex route and want to edit the start.
 - Road/walkway preference for fine-tuning routes.
 - Edit your route between 2 waypoints by deleting and re-drawing whole sections in bulk.
+- Helper pins to visually aid in routing to specific points on a map.
 - 3D visualization of your routes with cinematic animations showing elevation profiles and terrain.
 - Strava integration to post your route as an activity to your Strava account (requires Strava login).
 - Import and export activities from/to GPX files